vanilla/docs/content/help/cloud/ssl/index.md

 3. The optional **Intermediate SSL Certificate** for your certificate issuing authority.

+### What kind of certificates can we use?

+Vanilla requires certificates from reputable CAs with a minimum expiry of 1 year.
+Vanilla **does not** currently support free certificate providers such as Lets Encrypt and ZeroSSl with short 3 month certificates.

 ### How to obtain your SSL certificates

 Usually, you'll get an SSL certificate in one of two ways: